walles/px/README.md

 # TODO Misc
 * There should be a `--long` / `-l` option for showing full command lines rather than truncating at terminal window width
+* The init process on OS X has no command line.
+We should try just listing the `exe` in that case.

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available